Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Proofs of Section

 \end{APPENDICES}

 \ACKNOWLEDGMENT{The author is grateful to Robert M. Freund for the valuable suggestions while preparing this manuscript.
-The author also thanks Yinyu Ye, Haihao Lu, Tianyi Lin, Javier Pena and Xin Jiang for the helpful discussions.}
+The author also thanks Yinyu Ye, Haihao Lu, Tianyi Lin, Javier Pena and Xin Jiang for the helpful discussions.
+The author also thanks the anonymous referees and editors for helpful comments and suggestions that improved the quality of the manuscript. }